winston/google_visualr/README.markdown

 GoogleVisualr, is a wrapper around the [Google Chart Tools](http://code.google.com/apis/chart/interactive/docs/index.html) that allows anyone to create beautiful charts with just plain Ruby.
 You don't have to write any JavaScript at all.

-It's good for any Ruby (Rails/Sinatra) setup, and you can handle the charting logic in Ruby.
+It's good for any Ruby (Rails/Sinatra) setup, and you can handle the entire charting logic in Ruby.

 Please refer to the [GoogleVisualr API Reference site](http://googlevisualr.heroku.com/) for a complete list of Google charts that you can create with GoogleVisualr.